antoniodecinque99/computational_intelligence42/lab1/README.md

 Then, the `x` corresponding to the minimum cost will be added to the solution set.

-In case of two elements that have same cost, the shortest one is taken (i.e. the first one that appears in the ordered list).
+In case of two elements that have same cost, the shortest one is taken (i.e. the first one that appears in the ordered list of lists).

 ![Example](./Example%20with%20N%20%3D%2010.png)